Blue Beach Military Cemetery at San Carlos

-Blue Beach Military Cemetery at San Carlos is a British war cemetery in the Falkland Islands holding the remains of 14 of the 255 British casualties killed during the Falklands War in 1982, and one other killed in early 1984.
-It is situated close to where 3 Commando Brigade had its initial headquarters after landing on 21 May 1982.
+Blue Beach Military Cemetery at San Carlos is a British war cemetery located in the Falkland Islands, where the remains of 14 of the 255 British servicemen who were killed during the 1982 Falklands War are buried, along with one serviceman who died in early 1984.
+The cemetery is situated near the site of 3 Commando Brigade's initial headquarters following their landing on 21 May 1982.

-Up until 1982 all British servicemen killed in action were buried and commemorated as close to the place of death as possible and the Commonwealth War Graves Commission managed these graves.
+Prior to 1982, British servicemen who were killed in action were typically buried and commemorated as close as possible to the place of their death, with the Commonwealth War Graves Commission overseeing the graves.

-After the Falklands War, one family requested the repatriation of their fallen son's body and, following this, other families requested the same; as a result, this offer was extended to all relatives.
-On 16 November 1982 64 of the dead (52 soldiers, 11 Royal Marines, and one laundryman from Hong Kong) were returned to Britain aboard the landing ship Sir Bedivere.
+After the Falklands War, one family requested the repatriation of their son's body, a request that led to other families seeking the same.
+In response, the UK government offered to repatriate the bodies of all fallen servicemen.
+On 16 November 1982, 64 of the deceased (52 soldiers, 11 Royal Marines, and a laundryman from Hong Kong) were returned to Britain aboard the landing ship Sir Bedivere.

-The families of 16 of the dead kept with tradition and preferred their sons' remains should stay in the islands.
-Fourteen are buried at Port San Carlos with two more at isolated single grave sites at Goose Green and Port Howard.
+The families of 16 of the fallen chose to keep with tradition, preferring their sons' remains to remain in the Falklands.
+Fourteen are buried at Port San Carlos, while two more are laid to rest at isolated single grave sites in Goose Green and Port Howard.
 The fifteenth person interred at Port San Carlos is Captain John Belt of the Army Air Corps, who died in a helicopter crash in January 1984.

 Design

 In 1982, at the request of the Ministry of Defence, the Commonwealth War Graves Commission undertook the design and construction of a cemetery and memorial.
 The plans were approved by the MOD on 12 November 1982 at a total cost of £50,000.
-The work was completed with the assistance of 8 Field Squadron Royal Engineers and the Brigade of Gurkhas and dedicated on 10 April 1983.
+The work was completed with the assistance of 8 Field Squadron Royal Engineers and the Brigade of Gurkhas and The Royal Irish Rangers and dedicated on 10 April 1983.
 The headstones are of Orton Scar limestone and the memorial panels are of light sea green slate from Cumbria.

 The cemetery is surrounded by a 3 feet (1 metre) high wall with a small entrance open to the beach in the style of a stone sheep corral.
 Opposite the entrance, the wall is tapered higher with seven slate panels, six with the Regiment, Name, Rank and Service of the fallen and one with the three Forces' Emblems and the following inscription;